nrs-org/novelslop/content/vol_01/chap_09.typ

     event?
 My very first contact in high school..."_

   "Right!
 I did not ask for Mona's contact too.
 Mona!
 Would you be so kind to add me on MINE?"
-Mona screamed, which attracted attention from the other customers.
-In the first place, if she was going to do something embarassing, the worst place to do it was in front of the cashier.
+Mikoto screamed, which attracted attention from the other customers.
+In the first place, if she was going to do something embarrassing, the worst place to do it was in front of the cashier.

   The cashier girl, who was the same person who had to let their voices down earlier, grinned with a clear frustration on her face.
-Noticing the menacing look, Mikoto bowed down and quietly apologized.
+Noticing the menacing look, Mikoto bowed down and quietly apologized for causing such a commotion.

   Once Mikoto finished apologizing, she found her two friends already complete exchanging contacts.
 "No fair!
-You two did it while I have to say sorry!" she screamed in a quiet voice, no matter how contradicting that might be like.
+You two did it while I have to apologize!" she screamed in a quiet voice.
+It sounds kind of contradictory, but it was really how her voice were like.

-  After recalling the aftermath of her hanging out with her friends the day before, Mona finally processed the content of the message, while trying to recall anything else that happened on the same day. _"God!
-I swear
+  After recalling the aftermath of her hanging out with her friends the day before, Mona finally processed the content of the message, while brawling her brain out, trying to recall any details that happened on the same day. _"God!
+I swear if there is still anything important else that happened
-    if there is still anything important else that happened yesterday!"_
+    yesterday!"_

   // honeyworks tribute?
   Following Uta's message was an emote of a cute bear, seemingly clueless with a